 The Edward H. Moseley Student Paper Award

 The Edward H. Moseley Award is presented annually to the graduate student and SECOLAS member who has presented the best graduate student paper at the current year’s meeting.
-Submitted papers should be no more than 25 pages in length.
+Submitted papers should be no more than 20 pages in length including notes and/or bibliography.

 Selection of the winning paper is made by a committee of three members selected by the Executive Committee.
 Members serve for three years on a rotating basis.